yoyoberenguer/NE555-timer-/README.md

 ## Study of the NE555 from the Kicad Simplified schematic
 - The RESET function has been removed from the RS flip-flop and will not be a part of this experiment

-We can study the schematic from 4 different stages
+We can study the NE555 into 4 different steps:
 * 1 The voltage bridge divider
 * 2 The comparators stage
 * 3 The RS flip-flop